Deep Learning for Hate Speech Detection: A Comparative Study: Experimental Results Analysis

-Similar to the results on Davidson, the TF-IDF-based XGB outperforms the other combination with SVM and MLP in weighted average $F_1$, obtaining an $F_1$ score of 0.78 which also the second highest $F_1$ score among all the models.
+Similar to the results on Davidson, the TF-IDF-based XGB outperforms the other combination with SVM and MLP in weighted average $F_1$, obtaining an $F_1$ score of 0.78 which also achieves the second highest weighted $F_1$ score among all the models.
 Transformers-based models come with the best results.
-Particularly, the Bert and Al-BERT models dominate the other models with $F_1$ score reaching to 0.79 in both CNN and MLP, followed by ELECTRA at 0.78 with MLP.
+Particularly, the BERT and Al-BERT models dominate the other models with the weighted $F_1$ score reaching to 0.79 in both CNN and MLP, followed by ELECTRA at 0.78 with MLP.

 \textbf{Results on the TSA Dataset }.
-The results on the TSA dataset are much better than on the other two datasets, which may be due to the reason of less classes and more training samples presented for each class (see Table \ref{table:1}).
+The results of most methods on the TSA dataset are much better than the result on the other two datasets, which may be due to the reason that fewer classes and more training samples are presented for each class (see Table \ref{table:1}).
 The results in terms of the macro $F_1$ show similar performance as in previous datasets, with transformers embeddings performing far better than the other two embeddings, achieving a macro $F_1$ score as high as 0.90.
 On this dataset, the TF-IDF-based XGB is not as successful as the TF-IDF-based MLP that achieves the macro $F_1$ score of 0.81.
 The TF-IDF-based MLP also outperforms all Glove-based models.
-In transformer embeddings, BERT (with CNN/MLP) and Al-BERT (with CNN) perform far better than other embeddings with the $F_1$ score of 0.90, followed by Electra, with an $F_1$ score of 0.89 (CNN, MLP).
+In transformer embeddings, BERT (with CNN/MLP) and Al-BERT (with CNN) perform far better than other embeddings with the $F_1$ score of 0.90, followed by ELECTRA, with an $F_1$ score of 0.89 (CNN, MLP).

-The weighted average score results are very different from the macro average.The TF-IDF-based MLP and XGB obtain the best results with the $F_1$ score of 0.95 and 0.96, respectively.
+The weighted average score results are very different from the macro average.
+The TF-IDF-based MLP and XGB obtain the best results with the weighted $F_1$ score of 0.95 and 0.96, respectively.
 In terms of Glove embedding, the BI-LSTM model performs similarly well to the TF-IDF-based MLP, and outperforms the CNN/MLP model.
-The transformers-based models are more effective, with the results obtained by BERT, Al-BERT and ELECTRA achieving an $F_1$ score of 0.97/0.98.
-Small BERT and ALBERT (with ML) is slightly less effective compared to other transformers-based models.
+The transformers-based models are more effective, with the results obtained by BERT, Al-BERT, and ELECTRA achieving an $F_1$ score of 0.97/0.98.
+Small BERT and ALBERT (with ML) are slightly less effective compared to other transformers-based models.

-\subsection{Q2: Superiority of Specific Models in both Accuracy and Efficiency}
+\subsection{Q2: Superiority of Specific Models in both Effectiveness and Efficiency}